top of page

 *the language of flowers

-For this series, (an ongoing project) I have been captivated by the many global traditions of Floriography which is the sharing of coded messages through plants. with extensive research, the floriography I have attached to the flowers is a personal interpretation of many different cultural meanings, globally assigned to each flower.
 For the Australian native flowers, as there is no definitive floriography yet, I have researched them individually and where there is open-knowledge Indigenous significance I have been influenced by that but also the history of the naming of these plants.
 I, respectfully, do not claim to be a botanist, I'm learning and exploring as I go.

 bottom of page